Skip to Main Content

 Books on Martin Luther King Jr. can be found in the 92 section (biographies) of the library.

-BC3 Library Catalog
+BC3 Library Catalog This link opens in a new window

 This catalog lists all of the books, DVDs, CDs, journals and other resources available at the BC3 Library on the Butler campus.